Introduction

 Believe in Yourself

+Before you start any visualization practice, you must first believe in yourself and that you deserve the desired outcome.
 If you do not wholeheartedly believe that you can achieve or deserve the desired outcome, no amount of visualization will help you reach your goals.

 To help you believe in yourself and what you are trying to achieve, start by writing out what you are trying to achieve and what you are willing to do to make the end goal a reality.
+Additionally, write out anything that may be holding you back from truly believing in yourself and your abilities to succeed in achieving your end goal.

 The practice of visualization is most effective when you are able to truly believe in yourself and your capabilities.